redhat-cip/software-factory/README.md

 What need to be done in the next sprints:

 * Use cloud-init to trigger puppet for the Gerrit role
-* Add a main script based on Openstack API to deploy and configure all the roles: create images, register images in Glance if not done, start MySQL & LDAP instances, get IPs and update cloud-init settings for Jenkins, Gerrit and Redmine
+* Add a main script based on Openstack API to deploy an configure all the roles: create images, register images in Glance if not done, start MySQL & LDAP instances, get IPs and update cloud-init settings for Jenkins, Gerrit and Redmine